-Transit Agency Safety Performance Targets (PTASPT)
+Public Transit Agency Safety Performance Targets (PTASPT)

 Transit agencies that provide service in the Portland region reflect their Transit Safety performance and targets in their respective Public Transportation Agency Safety Plans (PTASPs) and provide them to Metro as part of meeting federal TPM requirements.
 Transit agencies are required to establish their targets and share them with their MPO and State by December 31, 2020.
 Transit safety measures from agencies' PTASPs are provided below, along with the 2019 baseline performance, and 2020 and 2021 performance where available.
-Metro used this information to establish a baseline and set initial targets for transit safety performance, and incorporated references to regional transit safety performance targets and transit agency safety plans as part of the 2024-2027 MTIP.
+Metro used this information to establish a baseline.
+In areas applicable, Metro's regional safety performance target of Vision Zero is the established regional target.
+In categories which the region's Vision Zero safety target is not consistent with the public transit agency safety performance target, Metro accepted as the regional target the transit agencies safety performance targets.
+The discussion of the 2024-2027 MTIP contribution to make progress towards the public transit agency safety performance target is below.33